 We relied upon a combination of the observed exercise behavior of our prior grants with similar characteristics, the vesting schedule of the current grants, and an index of peer companies with similar grant characteristics to determine the expected life of the options granted.
 We considered historic returns of our stock and the implied volatility of our publicly-traded options in determining expected volatility.
 We assumed no dividends would be paid since our Board of Directors has suspended payment of dividends indefinitely and payment of dividends is restricted under our Senior Note covenants.
 The risk-free interest rate is based on the term structure of interest rates at the time of the option grant.

-Activity related to stock options for the periods presented is as follows:
+Following is a summary of stock option activity for the periods presented is as follows: